Moondas/sonarscanner/README.md

 ## Arguments and environments (build only)

-`SONAR_SCANNER_VERSION` defines a sonar scanner version and has a default value, and most use cases are not modified and suggest we use a same version in all projects
+`SONAR_SCANNER_VERSION` defines a sonar scanner version and has a default value, and most use cases are not modified.

 ## Usage (args are optional)